The Pilot's Love Song: Light novels

 Toaru Hikūshi e no Koiuta started as a light novel series, written by Koroku Inumura and illustrated by Haruyuki Morisawa.
 The series spans five volumes which were published between February 18, 2009, and January 18, 2011, under Shogakukan's Gagaga Bunko imprint.
 Inumura's earlier light novel, The Princess and the Pilot, is set in the same world, as are his two later series: the two-volume Toaru Hikūshi e no Yasōkyoku and nine-volume Toaru Hikūshi e no Seiyaku.

 Anime

 An anime television series adaptation by TMS Entertainment began airing on January 6, 2014, on Tokyo MX.
 Additionally, the series is airing on Sun TV, AT-X and BS Nittele and is simulcasted in English by Crunchyroll.
 The series is directed by Toshimasa Suzuki, written by Shinichi Inotsume and the character designer is Hiroki Harada.
 Its opening theme is "azurite", performed by petit milady, a unit consisting of the voice actresses Aoi Yūki and Ayana Taketatsu, and its ending theme is "Kaze ga Shitteru" (風が知ってる) by Akai Kōen.
 The series has been licensed for release in North America by NIS America.

-Episode list
+Episodes

 Manga

-A manga adaptation by Takeshi Kojima was serialized in Shogakukan's Shōnen Sunday S from February 25, 2014 to September 25, 2015 and collected into four volumes.
+A manga adaptation by Takeshi Kojima was serialized in Shogakukan's shōnen manga magazine Shōnen Sunday S from February 25, 2014, to September 25, 2015.
+Shogakukan collected its chapters in four tankōbon volumes, released from July 18, 2014, to November 18, 2015.